Unstable classes of metric structures: Introduction and Preliminaries

-All the results in this paper can be summarized as ``different notions of instability lead to non-structure'', i.e. to the existence of many non-isomorphic models.
-We naturally conclude that categorical classes of metric structures (where categoricity is viewed with respect to much weaker notions of isomorphism than an isometry) are (in some sense) stable.
-As an example of a consequence of our analysis, let us include here the following result in model theory of Banach spaces, which (we believe) should have interesting applications, such as throwing light on model theoretic properties of particular Banach spaces (it is proven in section 4):
+As one example of a consequence of our analysis, let us include here the following result in model theory of Banach spaces, which (we believe) should have interesting applications, such as throwing light on model theoretic properties of particular Banach spaces (it is proven in section 4):

 \begin{thm} Let $\mathcal B$ be a Banach space whose continuous theory is categorical (with respect to isomorphisms of Banach spaces) in some uncountable density.
 Then it is asymptotically symmetric (as defined in \cite{JKO}). \end{thm}